anthonyroussel/shadow-nix/README.md

 ## 7. Mentions

-This repository was originally created and maintained by [Elyhaka](https://github.com/Elyhaka).
-A big thanks to him for helping me learning Nix!
+This repository was originally created and maintained by [Elyhaka](https://github.com/Elyhaka) and [NicolasGuilloux](https://github.com/NicolasGuilloux).
+A big thanks to them for helping me learning Nix!